THE foundation

 Democrats 101 exists to change that.

-Our mission is to establish the Democratic Party as the champion of the basic American values set forth in the Declaration of Independence, values reaffirmed by Abraham Lincoln, and put into practice by Franklin D. Roosevelt.
+Our mission is to establish the Democratic Party as the champion of the American values as set forth in the Declaration of Independence, reaffirmed by Abraham Lincoln, and put into practice by Franklin D. Roosevelt.

 Our party was founded the day Franklin D. Roosevelt was elected in 1932.
-But our true origin goes back to the day Thomas Jefferson sat down and wrote the words “We hold these truths to be self-evident.”
-That was the moment the true soul of our party was born, because that was the moment the true soul of our nation was born: the American dream of a just society, the revolutionary idea that all people are created equal.
+But our true origin goes back to that day in 1776 when Thomas Jefferson wrote: “We hold these truths to be self-evident.”
+This was the moment the true soul of our party — and our nation — was born: the revolutionary idea that all people are created equal, the American dream of a just society.

-This is a movement: a long-term grassroots struggle to reclaim our identity as Democrats by reclaiming our identity as Americans.
+This is our movement: a long-term grassroots struggle to reclaim our identity as Democrats by reclaiming our identity as Americans.

 For too long, we have allowed others to define us, define America, and define the future — and we have paid a very dear price.

-This struggle will shape not just the coming election, but every election for generations to come.
-More than that, it is about our nation’s future: whether the American story people will tell is defined by fear, division, and resentment, or by freedom, justice, and opportunity for all.
+This struggle will shape every election for generations to come — and the future of our nation itself: whether the American story is defined by fear, division, and resentment, or by freedom, justice, and opportunity for all.

-This core identity — this permanent identity — is the foundation for everything else.
+This core identity — this permanent identity — requires a clear and enduring foundation of values: the Democratic Creed.